 From using VR in education to military training, this much-hyped technology is growing at a fast pace.
 Hundreds of companies have dipped their toes into Virtual Reality by integrating it in marketing strategies, offering virtual tours of product listing, or developing a VR app.

 Apps for boxing workout is a popular industry where VR shines.
-So, this article is for anyone interested in building a virtual reality app for boxing.
+So, this article is for anyone interested in building a VR boxing app.

-What are the characteristics of the app?
+What are the characteristics of a VR boxing app?
 How to build it?
 Let’s dive right into it to find out!

 The Rise of VR Workout